akiradeveloper/dm-writeboost/README.md

 ## Usage
 - **Install**: `sudo make install` to install and `sudo make uninstall` to uninstall.
   `sudo make uninstall MODULE_VERSION=xxx` can uninstall specific version that's installed.
-  DKMS is required so please install it beforehand. (usually avaiable in package system)
+  DKMS is required so please install it beforehand. (usually available in package system)
 - **Make a device**: Make a script to build a caching device.
 Please read doc/dm-writeboost-readme.txt for the dmsetup command detail.
   You also need to rebuild the caching device after reboot.
 To do this, cron's @reboot